smHooper/giss_community_tools/README.md

 4. Push to the branch (`git push origin feature/cool-feature`)
 5. Open a pull request

 All new tools should be added to the [Beta toolbox](https://github.com/smHooper/giss_community_tools/blob/main/community_giss_toolbox_beta.pyt).
 With time and discussion among users and contributors, beta tools can be moved to the Standard toolbox.
 [Submit an issue](https://github.com/smHooper/giss_community_tools/issues) if you would like a tool in the Beta toolbox to be considered for the Standard toolbox.
+<br><br>
+To add a new tool to the Beta toolbox, use the example tool class as a model and extend the `BetaBaseTool` class.
+In particular, be sure to include `super().execute()` in your tool's `.execute()` method [as seen here](https://github.com/smHooper/giss_community_tools/blob/90c9e8e28c37fa825f6f63b968a6af4e2a6a4710/community_giss_toolbox_beta.pyt#L140).

 <!-- LICENSE -->